randyfan/MLCA/README.md

 # Files

-MLCAModel.ipynb contains our data preprocessing function and ML model
+MLCAforPaper.ipynb contains our data preprocessing function and ML model

 Data zip  is located here: https://drive.google.com/file/d/1BAEvsQ2XtJNF2hGdhckPLBl0P2VBiTPS/view?usp=sharing .
 It contains 80k images, 40k "boring" and 40k "interesting" frames.
 If you want to train the model, download the dataset and provide its file path in the jupyter file.